-- 2. On November 19, 2015, CD posted the proposed project area map, CBG and zip code for LCB/SVI's Light Saber project on the Commission's CASF webpage under "CASF Application Project Summaries".
+- Santa Clara County.
+LCB/SVI revised its project area removing San Martin which eliminated 1,486 households and the revised CBG impacted by the project is 060855122001. - 2.
+On November 19, 2015, CD posted the proposed project area map, CBG and zip code for LCB/SVI's Light Saber project on the Commission's CASF webpage under "CASF Application Project Summaries".
 On December 8, 2015, CD received a challenge from RazzoLink to this project. - 3.
 LCB/SVI revised its application to include only the Paradise Valley section of the original project area.
 LCB/SVI requested \$1,120,408, which represents 60 percent of the estimated total project cost of \$1,867,348. - 4.
 CD reviewed and analyzed data submitted from the LCB/SVI grant application to determine the project's eligibility for CASF funding.
 This data includes but is not limited to proof that the applicant has a CPCN from the Commission; description of current and proposed broadband infrastructure; number of potential subscriber households and average income; project construction schedule; project budget; proposed pricing and commitment period for new subscribers; and financial viability of the applicant. - 5.
-Based on its review, CD determined that the proposed project area is underserved and qualifies for funding under D.12-02-015 and recommends Commission approval of CASF funding for the revised LCB's Light Saber project. - 6.
+Based on its review, CD determined that the proposed project area is underserved and qualifies for funding under D.12-02-015. - 6.
 CD pro-rated the costs of middle-mile or the main feed along the transport route in the adjacent served area Paradise Valley, because the main fiber feed passes through some served areas by Charter Communications Inc., AT&T California and Frontier.
-The CASF pro-rated funding is \$1,098,725 and the per-household subsidy is \$7,325, based on 150 households that will be given access at served speeds by the grant. - 7.
-The Commission finds CD's recommendation to fund LCB/SVI's Light Saber project, as summarized in Appendix A, to be reasonable and consistent with Commission orders and, therefore, adopts such recommendation. - 8.
+The CASF pro-rated funding is \$1,076,062 and the per-household subsidy is \$7,174, based on 150 households that will be given access at served speeds by the grant. - 7.
+CD's recommendation to fund LCB/SVI's Light Saber project is summarized in Appendix A, and this project is reasonable and consistent with Commission orders. - 8.
 The LCB/SVI's Light Saber project is categorically exempt from CEQA review pursuant to the following exemptions: CEQA Guidelines Section 15301 for existing facilities, Section 15304, minor alterations to land, and Section 15303 new construction of small structures. - 9.
 LCB/SVI is not required to post a performance bond because 40% of the total project cost will be financed through LCB/SVI's existing capital budget.